nukebloodaxe/libsgd/README.md

 Please note that Pull Requests are not currently being accepted for this repository.

 LibSGD is licensed under the Zlib/PNG license.

-Discussion is occurring regarding the library on Discord: https://discord.gg/f9g34x4u

 Join the LibSFD discussion at https://skirmish-dev.net/forum [Currently Offline]